Submersible pump lifting chains

 When something goes wrong with the pumps, the pump station fills up and the high level alarm goes off.
 Pump engineers are called in to assess the issue, and one of the things they will very likely need to do is remove the pump.
 However, there's no way to hook the winch onto the pump which is at the bottom of the pit under a couple of metres of water (or more).
 Now pump lifting chains have an important job to do.

-Accessed directly below the manhole cover, the lifting chain can be connected to the winch in one of the chain's 'lifting eyes' (see below picture), and the pump safely removed from the pump station.
+Accessed directly below the manhole cover, the lifting chain can be connected to the winch in one of the chain's 'Master Links' (see below picture), and the pump safely removed from the pump station.
 When the problem's fixed, the pump lifting chains can again be used to lower the pump back down to pump away the water that's built up in the pump station.